HacAtac/HacAtac/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hacatac" alt="hacatac" /></a> </p>

-- 🔭 I’m currently working on [Refactoring Some Projects] (PLACEHOLDER), mainly changing some payment options.
+- 🔭 I’m currently working on [Redux and Payment Methods] (PLACEHOLDER), I'm getting the hang of using Redux for global state mangement and Stripe for payments.

 - 🌱 I’m currently learning **GraphQL, React, starting on Redux now to help with state management.**